 Designed to develop knowledge and skill in teaching clients and their families on a one-to-one basis as well as in group situations.
 Content related to theories of learning, assessment of learning needs, teaching strategies, and evaluation of teaching explored in detail.
-Emphasizes the role of nurse as teacher.
+Emphasizes the role of a nurse as a teacher.
 Employs experiential teaching strategies.
 Students learn to teach by experimenting with different teaching strategies, as well as by modeling techniques used by the instructor.
+(Required for RN-BSN program, elective for BSN).
+Open to all majors.